MoiseRousseau/BLASExt/README.md

 # BLASExt

-Some pseudo-BLAS function for matrix operation not supported in canonical BLAS
+Some pseudo-BLAS function for matrix operation not supported in canonical BLAS optimized for AVX2 processors.

 ## Installation